Kimono: (襦袢)

+(肌襦袢)

 Hadajuban are a type of kimono undergarment traditionally worn underneath the nagajuban.
 Hadajuban are even further removed from resembling a kimono in construction than the nagajuban; the hadajuban comes in two pieces (a wrap-front top and a skirt), features no collar, and either has tube sleeves or is sleeveless.

 Unlike the nagajuban, the hadajuban is not considered an essential piece of kimono underwear, and a t-shirt and shorts are frequently substituted in its place.

+(浴衣)

-(浴衣, Yukata) are casual cotton summer kimono worn by both men and women.
-Yukata were originally very simple indigo and white cotton kimono, little more than a bathrobe worn either within the house, or for a short walk locally; yukata were also worn by guests at inns, with the design of the yukata displaying the inn a person was staying at.
+(浴衣, Yukata) are casual cotton summer kimonos worn by both men and women.
+Yukata were originally very simple indigo and white cotton kimono, little more than a bathrobe worn either within the house, or for a short walk locally; yukata were worn by guests at inns, with the design of the yukata displaying the inn a person was staying at.
 From roughly the mid-1980s onwards, they began to be produced in a wider variety of colours and designs, responding to demand for a more casual kimono that could be worn to a summer festival, and have since become more formal than their previous status as bathrobes, with high-end, less colourful yukata sometimes standing in place of komon.

 In the present day, many yukata are brightly coloured, featuring large motifs from a variety of different seasons.
 For women, they are worn with either a hanhaba obi (half-width obi) or a heko obi (a soft, sash-like obi), and are often accessorised with colourful hair accessories.
 For men, yukata are worn with either an informal kaku obi or a heko obi.
 Children generally wear a heko obi with yukata.